China Gambling Regulation

 Gambling Advertising Restrictions in China

 Social ResponsibilityArticle 9 (8) of China’s Law on Advertising expressly prohibits the marketing of gambling services and products.
-Only the two government-run lotteries can market their products but on condition they fulfill the requirements outlined in the Regulations on Lottery Management.
-Article 18 of the regulations explicitly prohibits lottery sales agencies and distributors from misleadingly advertising themselves. .
+Only the two government-run lotteries can market their products, but only if they fulfill the requirements outlined in the Regulations on Lottery Management.
+Article 18 of the regulations explicitly prohibits lottery sales agencies and distributors from using misleading advertising.

 The prohibition extends to the sale of lottery tickets to minors, i.e. Chinese nationals under the legal participation age of 18.
 The law disallows lottery sales on credit.
-Since gambling is illegal in almost all of its forms and playing on credit is prohibited, gambling debts in China are not enforceable as there is no legal recourse of collecting them.
+Since gambling is illegal in almost all of its forms and playing on credit is prohibited, gambling debts in China are not enforceable because there is no legal recourse for collecting them.

 Measures against Illegal Gambling in China